beaker-project/beaker-project.org/dev/tech-roadmap.rst

 (``beaker-system-scan``) that can be installed and run directly, rather than only being usable inside a Beaker job.

+This idea is covered by the :ref:`proposal-lshw-migration` design proposal.

 Web UI modernisation
 ~~~~~~~~~~~~~~~~~~~~